27 febrero, 2013

 Awful, terrible, disgusting, dreadful = very bad

-= very sure
+Certain = very sure

-Excellent, perfect, ideal, wonderful, splendid = very good
+wonderful, splendid = very

-= very tasty
+Delicious = very tasty

 We do not use very with these adjectives.
-We do not say something is "very enormous"
+We do not

-or someone is "very brillian
+or someone is "very brilliant".

-With strong adjectives, for intensifiers we normally use:
+With strong adjectives, for

-absolutely - exceptionally - particularly - really - quite
+- particularly - really - quite

 The film was absolutely awful.